Fall 2018 Graduate Student Travel Grant Application for travel occurring September 01, 2018 through January 31, 2019

 Arts and Sciences Graduate Student Travel Grants cannot be used to reimburse expenses incurred prior to or after the stated travel dates for this specific solicitation.

-It is not required that the applicant is exhibiting original creative material or presenting original research in order to apply (for example, the student may be attending to critique original research or creative material being presented by others, or to educate himself/herself about research or creative material related to the student’s own work).
+It is not required that the applicant is performing or exhibiting original creative material or presenting original research in order to apply (for example, the student may be attending to critique original research or creative material or performances being presented by others, or to educate himself/herself about research or creative material related to the student’s own work).
 However, applicants who are exhibiting original work or presenting either a talk or a poster based on original research or creative activities will receive preference.

 If you have questions regarding eligibility, please email Associate Dean Murphy at firstname.lastname@example.org